jeandi7/prologzanzibar/README.md

 >
 > writer(X,Y) :- relation(X,writer,Y).

-- Edit indicates that the user has permission to edit the resource document
+- Edit indicates that the user has permission to edit the resource document.
 - View indicates that the user has permission to view the resource document, if they are a reader OR have edit permission.
 - OR is noted ';' in prolog